tscreven/Amazon_Review_Analysis/README.md

   product reviews for each category.
 If json files are located in the same location you plan to use the data in, set string variable to: `"."`.
 * Code removes duplicate reviews in every product category.
-If you want to keep duplicate reviews, change bool variable `remove_duplicates` to `True` in `get_data()`. `get_data()` used to gather data for both Naïve Bayes and `fastText` model.
+If you want to keep duplicate reviews, change bool variable `remove_duplicates` to `False` in `get_data()`. `get_data()` used to gather data for both Naïve Bayes and `fastText` model.

 ## Naïve Bayes Model
 For each product category, I built, trained, and tested a hand coded Naïve Bayes model.
-It is a binary classifier that predict the likelihood of a review being helpful or unhelpful.
-The first 80% of the randomly sorted reviews in each category was used for training and the rest for testing.
+It is a binary classifier which predicts the likelihood of a review being helpful or unhelpful.
+The first 80% of the randomly sorted reviews in each category was used for training and the last 20% for testing.
 The Naïve Bayes model used a bag of words technique with logarithmic add-one smoothing, and normalization of the class probabilities. `nltk` is used for tokenization.
 Examine `naive_bayes.py` and/or read the report for detailed explanation of model construction and execution.
 Read report for results and analysis.

-`python3 naive_bayes.py <excel_filename> <-generate_excel> <-print_all_results>`
+`python3 naive_bayes.py <excel_filename> <-print_all_results>`
 * `<excel_filename>` is an optional argument for the path to the Excel file where results will be stored.
-If set -generate_excel, have to input a filepath.
-* `<-generate_excel>` is an optional argument to generate an Excel file containing the results with path `<excel_filename>`.
-Results include each category model's precision@5, prior helpfulness probability, difference between precision@5 and helpfulness probability, ratio between precision@5 and helpfulness probability, and number of reviews in the training set and testing set.
-If set `-generate_excel`, have to give argument for `<excel_filename>`.
+The following statistics for each category model stored on Excel sheet: precision@5, prior helpfulness probability, difference between precision@5 and helpfulness probability, ratio between precision@5 and helpfulness probability, and number of reviews in the training set and testing set.
 * `<-print_all_results>` is an optional argument to print each category model's precision@5, prior helpfulness probability, difference between precision@5 and helpfulness probability, ratio between precision@5 and helpfulness